 In this course, students will examine basic concepts of criminology.
 They will analyze the historical background, evolution, and vision of crime, as well as some auxiliary sciences for the study of criminology.
-Students will compare criminology approaches, models, and theories behavior concerning deviant from biopsychosocial perspective.
+Students will compare criminology approaches, models, and theories concerning behavior from deviant biopsychosocial perspective.